appcanary/crustacean/README.md

 The above transactions need to be added to the `:txes` list of a migration by hand.

 There is also a special case of `new-migration`, for when you want to regenerate the database functions of a model, even if it hasn't been changed.
 You can call it as `(new-migration entity "some-migration-name" true)` to do so.
 This is useful if some crustacean behavior has been updated, and you need to update your models accordingly.

+If you ever want to have a migration file that is not applied, you can add `:skip-migration true` to the map.

 ## Applying migrations